 Psychologists work with a wide range of health issues and subject matters.
 Learn more about a health topic or issue—such as postpartum depression, bipolar mood swings, anxiety, LGBT, bullying, and parenting—by viewing our collection of articles.Read More

 Millions of Americans seek ways to enrich their lives through books, films, and online resources.
 From improving relationships, to finding ways to handle stress, self-help resources are an indispensable source of advice.
 Browse our self-help resources.Read More

 Find a Psychologist

-Search for a psychologist near you by filling out the blue box on the right or top of your screen, starting with “Search by City or Zip.”
+Search for a psychologist near you by filling out the blue or purple box, starting with “Search by City or Zip.”
 Once you pinpoint a location for your search, you can filter your results by a psychologist’s areas of expertise, languages spoken, name, and other options.Read More

 Health Blogs and Articles

 Mental health can be severely impacted by chronic illness.
 From anxiety to depression, dealing with a chronic illness can take its toll on mental health.
 Those who experience mental health issues are not alone and, fortunately, there are resources available to those dealing with a chronic illness.